-405 406 Scenario 5: Communication protocols widely deployed in different industry sectors that leverage quantum-vulnerable cryptographic algorithms 407 408 409 410 The team will conduct a search for references to quantum-vulnerable public-key algorithms in communications and network standards used by U.Sbased service providers and representative enterprises in the financial, healthcare, energy, transportation, and other sectors.
-Instances will be documented.
-411 412 The team will characterize how widespread use of the referenced protocol is and the applications that it supports.
-413 414 • For each documented reference, the team will identify any limitations or specifications respecting key size, block size, or latency/throughput constraints.
-415 416 417 418 For each documented reference, the team will then, based on the algorithms remaining under consideration by the NIST post-quantum standardization process, identify which, if any, candidate algorithms satisfy the limitations and specifications and flag those instances for which no candidate algorithm can meet a requirement.
-For each documented reference, the team will then, based on the algorithms remaining under consideration by the NIST post-quantum standardization process, identify which, if any, candidate algorithms satisfy the limitations and specifications and flag those instances for which no candidate algorithm can meet a requirement.
-419 420 421 422 The result of the scenario will be a list of protocols.
+Scenario 5: Communication protocols widely deployed in different industry sectors that leverage quantum-vulnerable cryptographic algorithms

+- The team will conduct a search for references to quantum-vulnerable public-key algorithms in communications and network standards used by U.S.-based service providers and representative enterprises in the financial, healthcare, energy, transportation, and other sectors.
+Instances will be documented. - The team will characterize how widespread use of the referenced protocol is and the applications that it supports. - For each documented reference, the team will identify any limitations or specifications respecting key size, block size, or latency/throughput constraints. - For each documented reference, the team will then, based on the algorithms remaining under consideration by the NIST post-quantum standardization process, identify which, if any, candidate algorithms satisfy the limitations and specifications and flag those instances for which no candidate algorithm can meet a requirement. - The result of the scenario will be a list of protocols.
 The list will be prioritized based on how widespread its application is (the approximate number, size, and impact of users).
-For each protocol, the following information will be provided: protocol identification 423 organization responsible for maintaining the protocol 424 $\circ$ protocol applications space (by whom it is used, and for what purpose) 425 quantum-vulnerable algorithm(s) referenced by the protocol 426 427 NIST quantum-resistant algorithm candidates potentially suitable to replace the referenced quantum-vulnerable algorithm(s) will be identified 428 429 Flag where no NIST quantum-resistant candidate is potentially suitable to replace the referenced quantum-vulnerable algorithm(s) 430 431 All scenarios will address enterprise data center environments which include on-premises data center and hybrid cloud deployment hosted by a third-party data center or a public cloud
+For each protocol, the following information will be provided: - \circ protocol identification - o organization responsible for maintaining the protocol - o protocol applications space (by whom it is used, and for what purpose) - quantum-vulnerable algorithm(s) referenced by the protocol - NIST quantum-resistant algorithm candidates potentially suitable to replace the referenced quantum-vulnerable algorithm(s) will be identified - Flag where no NIST quantum-resistant candidate is potentially suitable to replace the referenced quantum-vulnerable algorithm(s)

+All scenarios will address enterprise data center environments which include on-premises data center and hybrid cloud deployment hosted by a third-party data center or a public cloud provider.